khalid-hussain/theprophetswudu/chap2-components-of-wudu.md

-Al-Ṭaḥāwī says, “It may be that that was obligatory upon him BPBUH particularly and was later abrogated on the Day of Fatḥ by the _ḥadīth_ of Buraydah---which Muslim reports---that he BPBUH prayed all the Prayers on the Day of Fatḥ with one _wuḍū_ and that ʿUmar !p[him] asked him about that so he BPBUH said, “I did it deliberately.”
+Al-Ṭaḥāwī says, “It may be that that was obligatory upon him BPBUH particularly and was later abrogated on the Day of Fatḥ by the _ḥadīth_ of Buraydah---which Muslim reports---that he BPBUH prayed all the Prayers on the Day of Fatḥ with one _wuḍū_ and that ʿUmar BP_HIM asked him about that so he BPBUH said, “I did it deliberately.”
 Or it may be that he BPBUH used to do it out of desirability only, then feared that it might be thought to be obligatory, and so left it to show the permissibility of that.”
 [MISSING